LukeShirnia/strace-apache-check/README.md

     -Outputs the strace command with timestamps into a file

 Once you have this information you are then able to analyse apache and the domain in question.
-Using a simple sort command you can see the top 10 longest running system calls and start the investigation:
+Using a simple sort command you can see the top 10 slowest system calls to help start the investigation:

        $ sort -k2rn /tmp/output | head